B-e-a-t-r-i-z/B-e-a-t-r-i-z/README.md

 ## Oiii!
 Eu sou a Beatriz de Almeida

-- 🌱 I’m currently learning to program in C.
+- 🌱 I'm currently learning to program and IT support!!!

 <div>
   <a href="https://github.com/B-e-a-t-r-i-z">